Equipment Safety and Compliance · · 18 min read

 3. Confirm Delivery and Pickup Details: Verify the arrangements for delivery and pickup of the forklift.
 Ensure that these details are included in the agreement to avoid confusion later, minimizing downtime on your project.

-4. Ask About Insurance: Inquire whether insurance is included in the lease agreement or if you need to provide your own.
+4. Ask About Insurance: Inquire whether insurance is included in the rental agreement or if you need to provide your own.
 Understanding insurance coverage is crucial for protecting against potential damages, which can lead to costly liabilities.

 Conclusion